Menu

 As the largest meat processing company in Europe, Danish Crown has implemented artificial intelligence to automate and enhance quality control across its production lines.
 By integrating AI-powered image recognition and machine learning, the company can continuously monitor key product characteristics such as colour, texture and fat distribution.
 Cameras and sensors capture real-time images of each meat product, and AI models analyse the data for any deviations.

-The AI system enables rapid, objective assessments and real-time adjustments, significantly reducing food waste and improving process efficiency
+The AI system enables rapid, objective assessments and real-time adjustments, significantly reducing food Loss improving process efficiency

 Smarter production with less waste and stronger consumer trust

-By ensuring consistent food safety and quality standards, AI technology helps Danish Crown optimise production, reduce food waste and strengthen consumer confidence in the safety and quality of its meat products.
+By ensuring consistent food safety and quality standards, AI technology helps Danish Crown optimise production, reduce food loss and strengthen consumer confidence in the safety and quality of its meat products.

 This shift from manual to digital inspection has enabled Danish Crown to deliver safer, higher-quality meat while meeting growing demands for transparency, sustainability and operational performance in the meat industry.